morrislaptop/looped/docs/controllers.md

 > {tip} Remember to keep your controllers focused.
 If you find yourself routinely needing methods outside of the typical set of resource actions, consider splitting your controller into two, smaller controllers.

-<a name="dependency-injection-and-controllers"></a>
 ## Dependency Injection & Controllers

 #### Constructor Injection

-The Laravel [service container](/docs/{{version}}/container) is used to resolve all Laravel controllers.
+The Laravel [service container](/container) is used to resolve all Laravel controllers.
 As a result, you are able to type-hint any dependencies your controller may need in its constructor.
 The declared dependencies will automatically be resolved and injected into the controller instance:

     <?php